Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Disclosure risks measure

-Figure \ref{fig:AttMaxMin} plots one histogram of exact attribute disclosures based on $S = 100$ iterations of repeated sampling under the minimum disclosure risks scenario (green), and another histogram under the maximum disclosure risks scenario (red).
-Additionally, vertical lines of the results from the DPMPM synthetic datasets (dashed and blue) and from the DP-areal synthetic datasets (dotted and red) are plotted to show comparisons.
+Figure \ref{fig:AttMaxMin} plots a histogram of exact attribute disclosures based on $S = 100$ iterations of repeated sampling under the minimum disclosure risks scenario (purple), and another histogram under the maximum disclosure risks scenario (green).
+Additionally, vertical lines of the results from the DPMPM synthetic datasets (dashed and orange) and from the DP-areal synthetic datasets (dotted and blue) are plotted for comparison.
 Each set of three vertical lines correspond to the minimum, the mean, and the maximum of the number of exact attribute disclosures among the $m = 20$ synthetic datasets.
-Figure \ref{fig:AttMaxMin} agrees with the results in Table \ref{tab:AttRisks_DPMPMandDPareal}, showing that when considering the variability in sampling, the DP-areal synthetic datasets have generally lower attribute disclosure risks comparing to the DPMPM synthetic datasets, and both are well below the maximum disclosure risk scenarios.
+Figure \ref{fig:AttMaxMin} agrees with the results in Table \ref{tab:AttRisksDPMPMandDPareal}, showing that when considering the variability in sampling, the DP-areal synthetic datasets have generally lower attribute disclosure risks compared to the DPMPM synthetic datasets, and both are well below the maximum disclosure risk scenarios.

+In summary, while our DPMPM synthesizer better preserves the utility, it also carries higher disclosure risks, both identification disclosure risks and attribute disclosure risks, compared to the DP-areal synthesizer.
+As discussed at the end of Section \ref{risks:identification}, the indirect modeling and synthesis approaches of the DP-areal synthesizer decrease its utility with higher level of smoothing, compared to the DPMPM synthesizer.
+It is this higher level of smoothing that provides higher level of privacy protection, resulting in lower disclosure risks carried by the DP-areal synthesizer.